oogles/djem/docs/topics/forms.rst

 That's a bit more user-friendly.

+If no content is entered between the start and end tags, the field's default label text is used.
+In this case, the ``<label>`` element will still be included after the field itself, instead of before, and will still receive the ``check-label`` class.

 .. note::

     Don't go too crazy with HTML in your label text.
 It is still rendered inside a ``<label>`` element, so should only contain markup that is valid within ``<label>``.